hyosung11/Launch-School/Courses/journal.md

 ```

 15:33 Took a needed break and now I have to keep preparing for my demo.
 I have a trial run with Louis at 5pm.

+20:26 The trial run of the demo went well with Louis and I feel good about my preparation before the actual demo tomorrow.
+Time to do a little coding now.

+21:16 End studying for tonight.